 sarah GIORDANO curran

-Czajun received her Bachelor of Arts degree from Northeastern Illinois University.
+Anna Czajun received her Bachelor of Arts degree from Northeastern Illinois University.
 Originally trained as a pianist, yet choosing dance as her profession, Ms. Czajun has performed with numerous companies in her native Chicago, notably the Chicago Moving Company, the Joel Hall Dancers, the Arve Connection and the Chicago Repertory Dance Ensemble.
 In an addition to her career as a performer, Ms. Czajun was the recipient of an Illinois Art Council Individual Artist Award, for choreography.
 She is a well-know instructor, whose training in modern dance and ballet has been extensive in Chicago and New York.
-Currently Anna is Inaside Chicago Dance's Ballet Mistress.
+Ms. Czajun is currently Inaside Chicago Dance's Ballet Mistress.

 SARAH FORD HARDY